 FUNDING AREAS: Higher Education, Health (Drug Rehabilitation), Church of Scientology

 OVERVIEW: Robert Duggan and his wife Patricia have been strong supporters of UCSB, where they met.
 Duggan has served on the board of trustees of the UC Santa Barbara Foundation since the late 1980s.
-The couple has a philanthropic vehicle, the Bob and Trish Duggan Foundation, which appears to be newly minted, and also has no money moving out of the door as of 2013 tax records.
-It's worth noting that Duggan is perhaps the Church of Scientology's largest donor, having given the church some $20 million over the years.
+The couple has a philanthropic vehicle, the Bob & Trish Duggan Foundation.
+Duggan is perhaps the Church of Scientology's largest donor, having given the church at least $20 million over the years.

 BACKGROUND: Robert "Bob" Duggan attended the University of California Santa Barbara and the University of California Los Angeles.
 Duggan is the founder of a venture capital and securities investment firm, Robert W. Duggan & Associates.
 He's the former CEO of cancer drug maker Pharmacyclics, served as director of Intuitive Surgical, originally called Computer Motion, which revolutionized computer-aided and robotic surgery.
 Duggan's passion for investing started in a corporate finance class he took at UCSB.
-Duggan recently joined the Forbes billionaire list thanks to the success of Imbruvica, a treatment for chronic lymphocytic leukemia that continues to bolster Pharmacyclics' stock.
+Duggan joined the Forbes billionaire list thanks to the success of Imbruvica, a treatment for chronic lymphocytic leukemia that continues to bolster Pharmacyclics' stock.

 HIGHER EDUCATION: Duggan and Trish have supported UCSB, the school where they both met as students.
 Duggan has been on the board of trustees of the UC Santa Barbara Foundation since 1989.
-It's unclear exactly how much money the couple has given the school over the years, but UCSB is the site of, among other things, the Robert and Patricia Duggan Chair in Organic Chemistry Chemistry.
+It's unclear exactly how much money the couple has given the school over the years, but UCSB is the site of, among other things, the Robert and Patricia Duggan Chair in Organic Chemistry.
 The couple has also supported athletic scholarships, supported the creation of a Tibetan Buddhist chair, and the family also funded a dedicated room with 5,000 Buddhist sutras at the UCSB library.